Submit Article

 What Was the Outcome?

-The court dismissed the claimant's application to set aside the adjudication determination.
-The court held that the defendant's adjudication application, made on 6 July 2023, was within the prescribed seven-day period under Section 13(3)(a) of SOPA, as the seven-day period commenced on 29 June 2023 (the day after the entitlement arose) and ended on 6 July 2023.
+The High Court dismissed the Claimant’s application to set aside the adjudication determination.
+The Court found that the Defendant’s adjudication application was filed within the time limits prescribed by SOPA.
+The operative reasoning was that the seven-day period under Section 13(3)(a) commenced on 29 June 2023 and ended on 6 July 2023.
+Since the Defendant filed its application on 6 July 2023, it was within the "within 7 days after" window.

 Why Does This Case Matter?